Original Air Date: March 24, 1961

 Director: Richard L. Bare

-Two friends operate a dingy little diner called the Happy Daze Café.
+Two friends operate a little diner called the Happy Daze Café.
 Their names are Ace Larson (played by Dane Clark) and Jimbo Cobb (played by Buddy Ebsen, known for his many classic roles including on the Beverly Hillbillies and for nearly appearing in The Wizard of Oz as the Tin Man).
-He longs to strike it rich, and he begs a waitress to marry him, Kitty (played by Christine White who famously later appeared alongside William Shatner in The Twilight Zone episode “Nightmare At 20,000 Feet”).
+Ace longs to strike it rich, and he begs a waitress to marry him, Kitty (played by Christine White who famously later appeared alongside William Shatner in The Twilight Zone episode “Nightmare At 20,000 Feet”).

 One day they witness a car wreck outside the diner and miraculously Jimbo is able to telekinetically lift the car without touching it.
 Jimbo explains that the unique power has been with him since childhood but using it gives him a terrible headache.
 Nevertheless Ace gets excited and takes Jimbo and Kitty to Las Vegas where they start winning incredible amounts of money thanks to Jimbo’s ability to rig the games.
 However, soon Kitty leaves as she is dismayed by Ace’s increasingly obsessive and cheating demeanor.

 In rebellion, Ace pushes Jimbo even harder despite his headaches, and they continue to win while Ace meets a floozy in the hotel.
 At the last moment when Ace bets all of his money on one last game Jimbo’s powers give out.
 Ace loses it all.
 They both return to their sleepy cafe.
 Ace has now lost the desire to gamble for riches.
 He and Kitty are reunited and betrothed.
 As they embrace Jimbo drops a broom in the background.
 He smiles and lifts it telekinetically but Ace and Kitty are too busy being lost in each other’s eyes to notice -perhaps Jimbo never did lose his power after all.